Helen Rosenthal

-Helen K. Rosenthal (born October 24, 1960) was formerly an American politician who served as a member of the New York City Council for the 6th district.
-The district includes the Upper West Side of Manhattan.
+Helen K. Rosenthal (born October 24, 1960) is an American politician who served as a member of the New York City Council for the 6th district from 2014 through 2021.
+The district included the Upper West Side of Manhattan.

 Early life and education

 Rosenthal was born in Detroit, Michigan, and received a B.A. in socio-economic policy and political theory from Michigan State University in 1982.
-She earned a Masters in Public Health from Yale University in 1987.
+She earned a Masters in Public Health with distinction from Yale University in 1987.

 Career

-From 1988 to 1995, Rosenthal served as an Assistant Director of the New York City Mayor's Office of Management and Budget, where she managed the city's healthcare budget under Mayors Ed Koch, David Dinkins, and Rudy Giuliani.
+From 1988 to 1995, Rosenthal served as an Assistant Director of the New York City Mayor's Office of Management and Budget, where she managed the city's healthcare budgets under Mayors Ed Koch, David Dinkins, and Rudy Giuliani.
+She worked with a team to bring the Primary Care Development Corporation to fruition by leveraging city bonds for primary care capital financing.

-Rosenthal is a longtime member of Community Board 7, having served as Strategy and Budget Committee Chair, Vice Chair, and eventually board chair from 2007 to 2009.
+Rosenthal was a longtime member of Community Board 7, having served as Strategy and Budget Committee Chair, Vice Chair, and eventually Board Chair from 2007 to 2009.
 During this time, she advocated for additional public school seats on the Upper West Side, using data collection to dispute the city's assertion that the district had 1,500 empty school seats.
 This resulted in the creation of P.S.
 452 in 2010.

 New York City Council

 In March 2012, Rosenthal announced her candidacy for District 6 of the New York City Council, whose incumbent, Gale Brewer, was term-limited out of office.
 Rosenthal focused her campaign on issues including public school education, affordable housing, budget expertise, and mass transit improvements.
 Her bid was endorsed by organizations including the Sierra Club, the National Organization for Women-NYC, and TenantsPAC, a group which advocates for rent-regulated tenants.
 Other supporters included Gloria Steinem, Michael Moore, former City Councilwoman Ronnie Eldridge, State Senator Liz Krueger, and State Assemblywoman Deborah Glick.

 In September 2013, Rosenthal won the Democratic nomination for the District 6 City Council seat, defeating six other candidates.
-She went on to win the November general election with 78% of the vote, and her vote total was the highest of any candidate running for City Council throughout New York City.
+She went on to win the November general election with 78% of the vote, which was the highest of any candidate running for City Council throughout New York City.

-Pedestrian safety emerged as a key issue for Rosenthal when three pedestrians were struck and killed on the Upper West Side over a ten-day period in January 2014.
-She also advocates for better transportation services meeting the needs of all New Yorkers.
+While her initial focus was on constituent services and fiscal responsibility, pedestrian safety emerged as a key issue for Rosenthal when three pedestrians were struck and killed on the Upper West Side over a ten-day period in January 2014.
+She passed Coopers Law in response to his death crossing West End Avenue with the right of way; and advocated for better transportation services meeting the needs of all New Yorkers.
+Drawing on her budget expertise, she became a leading voice for MTA fiscal accountability.